About Daniel Paul

 In 1989, Daniel returned from India and while residing in Hawaii, he began the yearly 'off-island' tour schedule continued today.
 At this time, long before the current yoga/kirtan phenomenon, he began six years of touring with kirtan/cellist Bob Kindler, bringing programs of kirtan chanting and the rare tabla tarong melody drums, to Indian ashrams throughout the United States.
 In Honolulu they opened for an appearance of the Dalai Lama and in Chicago in 1993 they opened the plenary session of the 100th anniversary of the “World Parliament of Religions”.
 He also began performing with Jai Uttal in 1990 recording Jai's first CD "Footprints" on the Triloka label owned by Krishna Das and then on and off in Jai Uttalˆs Pagan Love Orchestra, a pioneering kirtan/classicaljazz fusion band unfortunately way before it's time!

-Daniel has also performed in Europe and the U.S. with indian flutists G.S.
-Satchdev, Manose and Steve Gorn, and in acoustic sets with Hawaii’s ambassador of music Henry Kapono, opening for Bob Dylan at the Wakiki Bandshell and recording for Hawaii’s legendary duo, Cecilio & Kapono.
-In the mid-nineties on Maui Daniel led his own drum orchestra, The Mad Dog Drummers of Mu and at this time began accompanying many of today’s leading kirtan, artists including the late Singh Kaur, Jaya Lakshmi and her techno band Lost At Last, Snatam Kaur, Dave Stringer, Guru Ganesha, Krishna Das, CC White and Donna DeLory.
-At home on Maui he has worked with new age artists: Govi, Karunesh, Shastro, Bruce Becvar, Indian sarodist’s K. Sridhar, Ross Kent and the Megan Black Kathak Dance Company.
+Daniel has also performed in Europe and the U.S. with indian bansuri flutists G.S.
+Satchdev, Manose, Steve Gorn, and his long time friend and mentor sarodist Ross Kent and the Megan Black Kathak Dance Company.
+In the mid-nineties on Maui Daniel played many acoustic sets with Hawaii’s ambassador of music Henry Kapono, opening for Bob Dylan at the Wakiki Bandshell and recording for Hawaii’s legendary duo, Cecilio & Kapono.
+He also led his own drum orchestra, The Mad Dog Drummers of Mu and began his career accompanying many of today’s leading kirtan artists including the late Singh Kaur, Jaya Lakshmi (and her techno band Lost At Last), Snatam Kaur, Dave Stringer, Guru Ganesha, Krishna Das, CC White and Donna DeLory.

 2012 Jerusalem Sacred Music Festival